Frequently Asked Questions & Resources

 Do you accept insurance?

-I am currently in the process of credentialing with insurance providers.
-To check if your plan will be accepted, please contact me directly using the Contact Form, and I’ll provide the most up-to-date information.
-Self-pay options are also available.
+I currently accept Fidelis, Oxford Health Plans, UnitedHealthcare (UHC), Northwell Direct, Aetna, Optum, Cigna Medicare, and Anthem.
+I am also in the process of credentialing with additional insurance providers.
+To confirm whether your plan is accepted, please contact me directly using the Contact Form, and I will provide the most up-to-date information.
+Self-pay options are also available, and you can visit the Services/Fees page for details:

 I don’t have insurance or my insurance isn’t accepted yet—can I still be seen?